 Group Chair: James Gibson, Edinburgh CRF

-The Quality Assurance (QA) Theme Group supports collaborative working by sharing good practice and developing guidance documents and tools.
+The Quality Assurance (QA) Work Package Group supports collaborative working by sharing good practice and developing guidance documents and tools.
 The Group develops common QA systems in CRFs to support high quality, safe and compliant research practices across the Network.

 The Group also provides a forum where staff who lead on QA in their CRF can discuss QA topics via group meetings, online forums and workshops.
 Through collaboration the QA Group encourages a culture of continual quality improvement in every CRF in the Network.

-All Theme Groups have developed guidance documents and tools for use within CRFs.
+All Work Package Groups have developed guidance documents and tools for use within CRFs.
 A full list of tools can be found on here and downloaded via the UKCRF Network Portal.

-If you would like to join any of our Theme Groups please contact us.
+If you would like to join any of our Work Package Groups please contact us.

 We Are Research Nurses- International Nurses Day 2021